namoshri/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Turn left ahead		| Turn Left ahead     							|

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+Accuracy is higher compared to test data and validation image data.

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.